Facial Serum Vs. Facial Moisturizer – What Is The Difference?

 A moisturizer is self-explanatory.
 It moisturizes the skin.
 Then what does a serum do?
 Are they the same, and do you need both?
 This is where the facial serum vs. facial moisturizer debate gets confusing.
 Do not worry.
-We can help you settle the debate and understand the differences.
+We can help you settle the debate and understand the similarities and differences.
 This article explains the difference between facial serums and moisturizers to help you understand whether you need just one product or you can use both.
 Keep reading for more information.

 In This Article